jasperanders/Bachelorthesis/Thesis/md/thesis.md

 # Designing an Examination Software Artifact

 In the following, we will discuss how a software artifact can implement these design principles from a technical point of view.
 Further, as a proof of concept, two design principles are implemented in a software prototype.
 This prototype helps determine software architecture as well as used technologies for effective e-examination.
 The first part outlines the data structure of the artefact, followed by a brief introduction into the technologies employed.
-All these statements will be made with the exam requirements introduced in _section 2_ in mind.
+All these statements will be made with the exam requirements introduced in section _2._ in mind.

 As mentioned earlier, open source code can allow for more secure and transparent software.
-Consequentially, the source code of this artifacts front- [@XM-front-end] and back-end [@XM-back-end] is available on Github under the MIT open code license.
+Consequentially, the source code of this artifacts front- [@XM-Frontend] and back-end [@XM-Backend] is available on Github under the MIT open code license.

 ## Data Structure and Architecture

 The artifact is a client-server application.
 The front-end (client) is responsible for the interaction with both examinees and examiners and a back-end (server) for data handling.
-The back-end server runs on a Node.js [@Node] server, while the front-end is delivered via any modern browser, thus fulfilling the _equal treatment requirement_.
+The back-end server runs on a Node.js [@Node] server, while the front-end is delivered via any modern browser, thus fulfilling the requirement _2.3_.

 The client and server-side communicate over a simple REST API.
 The advantage of a client-server application lies in the separation of the data and the end-user.
 Users do not have direct access to data but any read- or write-action must be executed over an API.
 Here permissions can be checked and possible misuse inhibited.
 Additionally, as the user has no direct influence on the server's actions, the latter can act as a source of truth.
 Once committed data is now immutable.
 For example, the foraging of exam answers after submission becomes impossible.
 The API can also provide different kinds of endpoints for interaction with different users.
 Examiners, for example, can use one API endpoint to create exam questions, whereas students will get an error code if they try to interact with the endpoint.

 ![Data model of the prototype](../figures/dataModel.svg "Data model of the prototype")

-One of the most important design considerations is the data model that is used to store and access exam and user data. <!-- Todo: Maybe look here again. --> There are four central instances: <!-- Todo: Write something about figure 1 -->
+One of the most important design considerations is the data model that is used to store and access exam and user data.
+As is shown in figure 1, there are four central instances:
 The most critical data instance is the _question_.
 Especially with the creation of question-pools in mind, it is clear that these _question instances_ must live independently of any exam.
 A question consists of a title, the question type, the question text, the question's points, and the question's time limit.
 Further, each question has a question body.
 The shape of the question-body depends on the question type.
 For example, the multiple-choice question-body consists of a reference to the question it belongs to, and a selection of possible answers.
 For free-text questions, no body is needed.
 Still, to be consistent in the data structure, and to allow for later additions, free-text questions also have a body.

 These questions can then be assembled into the second central instance, the exam.
 Each exam contains an exam name, the users that are allowed to take part in a given exam, and an exam date.
 Most importantly, an exam contains a list of question ids, which constitute the exam content.

 The third central instance is the user.
 Users can either be examinees or students with each having different permissions.
 Students, in contrast to examiners, can not create exams or questions.
 If any new data instance is created, e.g. a new question, the _author_ property is set to user performing the request.
 Further, users possess an email, a password, a name, and a unique identifier property.
 The id is provided by the application but could also be an identifier given by the testing authority.
-With user handling and automatic assignment of authorship, we can assure the _attributability requirement_ and, to a large degree the _protection of data_ and the _integrity requirements_.
+With user handling and automatic assignment of authorship, we can ensure _2.8_ and, to a large degree _2.6_ and _2.7_.

 The last key instance is the answer.
 For each question, an examinee answers an _answer instance_ is created.
 This instance contains a timestamp at which the question is started, a timestamp at which the question was answered, and the question-id the answer is referring to.
 Additionally, the answer object provides a flag that marks it as a master answer.
 Master answers are the correct answers, or in the case of free-text questions, provide a guideline of what is to be considered correct.
 These master answers can only be created by examiners.
 Analog to the question, the answer also bears an answer-body.
 The form of this body again depends on the question type. _Multiple-choice answer-bodies_ contain the selected answers, whereas _free-text answer-bodies_ contain the given free-text answer.
 Additionally, any answer body contains a reference to the answer and to the respective question using its id.

 The above provides an overview of the data structure, as it is found in the database.
 As this app inhibits offline capabilities, large portions of this data structure can again be found in the front-end application.
 Of course, the data is reduced to the data that a user, e.g a student, is allowed to see.
 Still, the structure of questions and answers remain identical.
 To realize the mentioned offline capabilities, the exam data persists in the local storage of the browser.
 Data remains in this local storage until deleted by the app or intentionally removed by the user.
 If there is an internet connection the data on the server and the data in the local storage remain the same.
 Should the internet connection fail, the exam continues as normal.
 Answers are then saved to the local storage and at a later point in time, send to the server.
 Depending on the circumstances students are taking their exams under, examiners can adjust the degree of offline capabilities.
 Students could be allowed to take their complete exam in offline mode.
 At the end of the exam are they required to submit their answers.
-With the handling of offline capabilities, we can assure the _protection against contestation requirement_.
+With the handling of offline capabilities, we can ensure the _requirement 2_.

-To provide a way to meet the requirement of _general validity_ and to fulfill parts of the design principles to assure <!-- Todo: Assure Ensure -->
-_protection against cheating_, the front-end application must enforce per question time constraints.
+To provide a way to meet the requirement 1. and to fulfill parts of the design principles to ensure _2.4._, the front-end application must enforce per question time constraints.
 The back-end can review the actual time used to give an answer.
 Still, the user interface must assist the student in taking only as much time as allowed.
 The artifact achieves this by showing the remaining time and submitting the currently provided answer as soon as time is up.
 This answer is then sent to the server.
 Students are thus forced to comply with the respective time constraints, leaving them no room to accidentally miss allowed times.

 ## Tech Stack <!-- Umgangsprache?? -->